 Braun announces secretaries of education, commerce

-INDIANAPOLIS (WISH) — Governor-elect Mike Braun will keep a familiar face in charge of the Indiana Department of Education next year.
+INDIANAPOLIS (WISH) — Gov.-elect Mike Braun will keep a familiar face in charge of the Indiana Department of Education in 2025.

 Jenner would be the first member of the Holcomb administration to serve with Braun.